-- Review your financial aid award and make sure you understand it. - If you are considering an appeal, contact your financial aid office to ask how to appeal. - Check your most recent award letter and your personalized website to see whether there are additional steps that you need to take to apply for aid. - Review your tuition bill and make sure you understand it.
-Students often have questions about the charges on their tuition bills, and there may be expenses you can waive and not have to pay. - Complete verification of financial aid, including loans. - Talk with your counselor about how to pay whatever balance is left after your financial aid award. - Develop a budget for college, including food and spending money. - Learn where to go on campus for emergency loans/financial support.
+- Review your financial aid award and make sure you understand it. - If you are considering an appeal, contact your financial aid office to ask how to appeal. - Review your most recent award letter and your personalized website to determine if there are any additional steps required to apply for aid. - Review your tuition bill and make sure you understand it.
+Students often have questions about the charges on their tuition bills, and there may be expenses you can waive and not have to pay. - Complete verification of financial aid, including loans. - Talk with your counselor about how to pay whatever balance is left after your financial aid award. - Develop a budget for college, including food and spending money. - Learn where to go on campus for emergency loans/ financial support.